jendave/token-note-hover/README.md

 | **Starship** | Notes |
 | **Vehicle** | Notes |

+## Support

+For questions, feature requests or bug reports, please open an [issue](https://github.com/jendave/token-note-hover/issues).

+[Pull requests](https://github.com/jendave/token-note-hover/pulls) are welcome.
+Please include a reason for the request or create an issue before starting one.

 ## Troubleshooting and Tips

 * If the hover does not work or causes the sidebar to move unexpectedly try the following: